 - 1/4 teaspoon sugar

-- 1 tablespoon fish sauce (we use this one)
+- 1 tablespoon fish sauce (my mom swears by this one)

 - 1 teaspoon soy sauce